hollyouellette/stock-analysis/README.md

   This analysis was performed to assess the performance of each stock based on it's **Yearly Volume**, how often the stock get's traded, and it's **Yearly Return**, the percentage increase (or decrease) in stock price from the beginning of the year to the end of the year.

-  Below are screenshots of the VBA Analyis generated with the refactored code:
+  Below are screenshots of the VBA Analysis generated with the refactored code:

   <img align="left" src="Additional_Resources/Ticker_Analysis_2017.png">